tarlety/.ranger/README.md

 ## How to install

-1. Do git clone to your ranger configure folder.
+1. Download to your ranger configure folder.

 ```
 $ git clone https://github.com/t16ing/.ranger ~/.config/ranger